-Agency Funds.
-Agency funds are custodial in nature and do not involve the measurement of operating results.
-An agency fund is used to account for assets the Town holds on behalf of others.
-The Town maintains the Fines and Forfeitures Fund, which accounts for various legal fines and forfeitures that the Town is required to remit to the Craven County Board of Education.
+Fines and Forfeitures Special Revenue Fund.
+This fund accounts for various legal fines and forfeitures that the Town is required to remit to the Craven County Board of Education.

-NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2020
+NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2021